ceford/cefjdemos-data-jdm-help/articles/en/menu-items/menu-item-featured-articles.md

 - **Multi Column Direction**.
 In multi-column blog layouts, whether to order articles Down the columns or Across the columns.
-  - Down: Order articles going down the first column and then over to the next column, for example:
+  - Down: Order articles going down the first column and then over to the next column.

--
-  - Across: Order articles going across the columns and then back to the first column, for example:
+  - Across: Order articles going across the columns and then back to the first column.

--
 - **\# Links**.
 The number of Links to display in the Links area of the page.
 These links allow a User to link to additional Articles, if there are more Articles than can fit on the first page of the Blog